-To have the best controlled experiments, we fixed the magnitude distribution, architecture, training samples (n varies, see figure), batch sequence of the training data, and the validation samples (n=1000) across all scenarios.
-More details about the experiments can be found in the appendix Sec C. We first tried four different weight reset methods (details in Algo 1) and found they give us similar results and thus did not matter for our primary questions (supplementary figure B.1).
-For the rest of this paper, we chose the posRand method whereby we set weights to a small random number of the correct sign.
+We first tried four different weight reset methods (details in Algorithm 1) and found they give us similar results and thus did not matter for our primary questions (Supplementary Figure C.1).
+For the rest of this paper, we chose the pos-Rand method, whereby we reset weights to a small random number of the correct sign.

 When the polarities are fixed in such a way that it is sufficient to learn the task (red), networks always learn faster than networks without polarity constrains (blue) (Fig 1 panel B).
 This advantage is true across all data scarcity levels and is particularly valuable when data is scarce.
-When only 60 or 72 training samples were available, Frozen-Net sufficient-polarity on average take 58% and 48% of the standard Fluid-Net training time respectively to reach the same level of accuracy.
+When only 60 or 72 training samples were available, Frozen-Net Sufficient-Polarity on average takes 58% and 48% of the standard Fluid-Net training time, respectively, to reach the same level of accuracy.
 When weight polarities are randomly chosen (green), networks learn as fast as their Fluid-Net counterparts (blue), and sometimes faster (e.g., training samples = 80 and 92).

-Frozen-Net sufficient-Polarity not only saves time, but also saves data (Fig 1 panel C).
-At convergence, Frozen-Net sufficient-Polarity (red) takes fewer samples to reach the same level of accuracy when compared to the standard Fluid-Net (blue).
-Randomly configured Frozen-Net (green) uses similar and oftentimes less data than Fluid-Net (blue) (e.g., to reach 80% accuracy, Frozen-Net RAND-polarity uses less data than Fluid-Net).
+Frozen-Net Sufficient-Polarity not only saves time, but it

+also requires less data (Figure 1 panel C).
+At convergence, Frozen-Net Sufficient-Polarity (red) takes fewer samples to reach the same level of accuracy when compared to the standard Fluid-Net (blue).
+Randomly configured Frozen-Net (green) uses similar and oftentimes less data than Fluid-Net (blue) (e.g., to reach 80% accuracy, Frozen-Net RAND-Polarity uses less data than Fluid-Net).

 We showed that setting weight polarity a priori makes networks learn in less time, with less data, provided the function is still representable.
 Even randomly configured Frozen-Nets show comparable and sometimes better performance than Fluid-Nets.
-Such a result is striking from an optimization perspective: Frozen-Net is at a disadvantage by design because the weight resetting step in Freeze-SGD 1 fights against the gradient update - part of the error update information is lost in this process.
-Regardless of this disadvantage during optimization, our Frozen-Net sufficient-polarity consistently outperforms Fluid-Net; even Frozen-Net RAND-Polarity is never worse than Fluid-Net.
-Combined, these results show we may help AIs to learn quickly and with fewer samples by doing two things: 1) fix weight polarities, and 2) choose polarity pattern wisely.
+Such a result is striking from an optimization perspective: Frozen-Net is at a disadvantage by design because the weight resetting step in Freeze-SGD (see Algorithm 1) fights against the gradient update, and part of the error update information is lost in this process.
+Regardless of this disadvantage during optimization, our Frozen-Net Sufficient-Polarity consistently outperforms Fluid-Net; even Frozen-Net RAND-Polarity is never worse than Fluid-Net.
+Combined, these results show we may be able to help AIs learn quickly and with fewer samples by doing two things: 1) fix weight polarities, and 2) choose the polarity pattern wisely.
 We will tease apart the effect of these two factors in the next section.